 Octet 7 shall be encoded as follows:

 - Bit 1 – EVEQU (Event Quota): when set to 1, this indicates that the Event Quota has been exhausted.

+- Bit 2 – UNPAR (Unroutable Packets Reporting): when set to 1, this indicates that one or more unroutable packets have been detected.

-- Bit 2 to 8: Spare, for future use and set to 0.
+- Bit 3 to 8: Spare, for future use and set to 0.